nbryn/OpenStreetMap-Visualization-Routing/README.md

 ## Summary
 Java desktop application which can load user(or default) specified data(zip, .osm) in XML format from <link> www.openstreetmap.org</link>.

-The application parses the data and creates a visual representation of it in the GUI after which the user can zoom, search for locations, specify interest points and get the fastest(cars) or shortest(bicycle) route between two locations.
+The application parses the input data in order to create a visual representation in the GUI where the user can zoom, search for specific locations, specify interest points and get the fastest(cars) or shortest(bicycle) route between two locations.

-The application also provides search suggestions based on the users input.
-The application only paints the area which are currently visible to the user.
-This improve performance in situations where an user loads e.g. Denmark and zooms in on a specific area.
+The systems provides search suggestions based on the users input and it only paints the area which is currently visible to the user.
+This improves performance in situations where an user loads e.g. Denmark and zooms in on a specific area.

-In order to achieve all of this the application includes custom implementations of well known Algorithms and Data Structures such as Dijkstra's Shortest Path Algorithm, KD-Tree and Ternary Search Tree.
+In order to achieve this the application includes custom implementations of well known Algorithms and Data Structures such as Dijkstra's Shortest Path Algorithm, KD-Tree and Ternary Search Tree.

 <h3 align="center">Picture of the app showing a route</h3>
 <p align="center">